Pennsylvania State Beekeepers Constitution and By-Laws

 2. Dissemination of information on modern practical apiary management.

-3. Review of all proposed legislation that may effect apiculture or honey production in the Commonwealth of Pennsylvania, and provide active support or opposition as the situation may demand.
+3. Review of all proposed legislation that may affect apiculture or honey production in the Commonwealth of Pennsylvania and provide active support or opposition as the situation may demand.

 4. To promote closer fellowship between beekeepers and between the County Beekeeping Associations.